Spray Paint FAQ’s

 It all depends on the weather.
 If the temps are optimal between 65- 85 degrees you can re-coat about every 5 minutes as long as you are applying light even coats.
 If the item is two sided let the first side dry, then flip and paint.
 It should dry to touch in 30 minutes, to handle – 1- 2 hours, and be fully dry in 24 hours.

-Questions #2: Why did the paint finish crackle when I re-coated?
+Questions #2: Why did the paint finish crackle or wrinkle when I re-coated?

 Another reason it may happen is if there is wax or residue on the item that is incompatible with the paint.
 Sand, clean well and dry your piece before painting.
 Use a primer and make sure the spray paint you are using is made for that specific surface.
 Read the label.